davemo88/tg/readme.md

 Web frontend which reads data from `ump-publisher`.
 # to run:

 Start the arbitration service (the arbiter) with `docker-compose up` from within the main project directory.
 Start the demo oracle from the `ump` directory similarly.
 It attests to baseball game outcomes.
+Unforunately it doesn't do much outside baseball season :)
 ## cli
 Run `./cli.sh` to open a repl for cli wallet.
 To get started, run `init`, `fund`, and then `balance` to create a funded wallet.
 You will need to create a password.
 You can work with multiple wallets with the `wallet-dir` option.
 Register a name with `player register` and then post your contract info with `player post`.